 Gerontology refers to the study of ageing people, the process of ageing, and the particular issues that present within ageing communities.

 The Master of Ageing, Wellbeing and Sustainability at Western takes a holistic approach to consider the social, physical and mental aspects of ageing.
 Students will address real-life challenges for ageing populations related to health and wellbeing, housing, transportation, use of technology, cultural diversity and social inclusion.

 Building an age-friendly future

 The Australian population is ageing, and there is increasing need for professional expertise in aged care support.
-This multidisciplinary course aims to increase knowledge and improve practices for an inclusive and age-friendly future.
+This multidisciplinary program aims to increase knowledge and improve practices for an inclusive and age-friendly future.

 Fees and delivery

 Standard fees: $20,248*